KyleErhabor/clematis/README.md

-#  Anime Catalog
+#  Amincapp
 A native iOS & macOS app for managing your anime & manga list.

 This project is currently in development.
-Expect bugs all around.
+There are no stability guarantees.